Sorry, you need to enable JavaScript to visit this website.

 Strategic and Equitable Sensor Placement

 Our existing permanent monitoring network provides a valuable overview of air quality in the District; however, DOEE understands that it may not capture the full scope of pollution.
 This project focuses on areas in the District that have been historically neglected and overlooked, especially pollution hotspots.
-Residents in overburdened communities, as identified by Council on Environmental Quality’s (CEQ) Climate and Economic Justice Screen (CEJST) tool, are often exposed to higher levels of particulate matter (PM), nitrogen oxides (NOx), sulfur dioxide (SO2), and volatile organic compounds (VOCs), all of which have been shown to exacerbate negative health outcomes.
-DOEE used the CEJST tool to help identify areas for sensor placement.
-The CEJST tool identifies various indicators of burdens for disadvantaged communities, including climate change, health, housing, legacy pollution, and more.
+Residents in overburdened communities are often exposed to higher levels of particulate matter (PM) which has been shown to exacerbate negative health outcomes.
+DOEE is looking primarily in these overburdened communities for locations to place these sensors.
 Additionally, findings from the 2023-2024 Aclima mobile monitoring study, which surveyed and collected air quality data in the District, provided valuable insights into the areas that are burdened by pollution from vehicles, construction projects, and other sources.

 Some of the factors being considered for sensor placement are: